-Susan: There are multiple options of those scholarships.
+Susan: There are multiple options for those scholarships.
 One is a free ride.
-You’re basically paid for the training day, and then the whole conference as well.
+You’ve basically paid for the training day, and then the whole conference as well.
 There are, we are hoping to raise enough money to possibly even pay for a hotel or maybe some travel for the winners as well.
 But at the same time, we do believe that people should have some skin in the game.
 Make some investment in themselves as well.

 Matt: Right.
 I agree.

 Susan: You know, paying for that travel and that kind of thing, that’s kind of a bonus.
 We are not there yet to where we have so many funds that we don’t know what to do with it.
 We shoot for four people.
-Four people are the max, because we want it to be a special, earned thing.
+Four people are the max because we want it to be a special, earned thing.
 The applications we get are amazing.
-Some of them really tell a whole story of struggles and challenges that women have faced.
+Some of them really tell the whole story of the struggles and challenges that women have faced.
 We range everything from people new to the FileMaker industry completely, to people who’ve been in it for a very long time but have maybe worked as an in house.
 Where a company would never send them to DevCon.
 They didn’t think it’s important.

 Matt: Right.
 Yeah, but it is clearly so important in your career.
 Are you going to be sending people to other FileMaker conferences too?
 Like Pause and things like that?